 t is estimated that there are approximately 1,400,000 participants in high school, junior high school and youth football leagues in the United States.
 Although statistics reveal that fatalities have decreased markedly since 1976.
-There were seven fatalities directly related to football in 2015, as well as two indirect fatalities.
-Thirty-five high school football players died of extreme heat stroke between 1995 and 2010.
+The National Center for Catastrophic Sport Injury Research reported in the calendar year 2019 there were 10 high school and middle school fatalities.
+These included 2 direct fatalities in football.
+In 2019 there were 8 indirect cardiac fatalities.